-Make a Good First Impression With Your Voicemail Greeting
+Make a Good First Impression With a Personalized Voicemail Greeting

 The general voicemail greeting is used as the default voicemail greeting if you don't set any other greeting type.
-Occasionally, during events like power outages, it might kick in even if you think you've set another greeting – that programming might be wiped out.
-Or you might simply forget to change the greeting at the end of a busy day.
+Occasionally, during events like power outages, even if you've set another greeting, your personalized programming might be wiped out.
+Or you might simply forget to change the greeting after returning from vacation.